rstan-dev/P1-Basix/README.md

 The following steps were taken to deploy the site:

-1. Project was pushed to GitHub
+1. The project was originally setup in an online repo on GitHub and a workspace opened in GitPod
+2. Using VSCode, the project was edited in a local dev area
+3. Throughout development, regular commits were added with descriptive commit messages
+4. These commits were pushed to GitHUb at least daily.
+5. Towards the end of the project, it was deployed to a live server on gitpages
-2. Under settings/pages, main branch was selected as the source
+6. Under settings/pages, main branch was selected as the source
-3. Link to live site: https://rstan-dev.github.io/P1-Basix/
+7. Link to live site: https://rstan-dev.github.io/P1-Basix/

 ------